sodiuz/projeto-social/README.md

 # projeto-social
- Projeto realizado no Caoítulo 22 do curso de HTML e CSS do professor Gustavo Guanabara.
-Nele, criamos uma página que contém a interface de um celular, onde ao clicar em alguns butões, fazemos a divulgação de algumas redes sociais.
+ Project completed in Chapter 22 of the HTML and CSS course by Professor Gustavo Guanabara.
+In this project, we created a page that simulates a mobile phone interface, where clicking on some buttons promotes certain social media platforms.